SunenaB3504/Class11/Accounting-Basics.md

 - **Permanent Accounts:** Assets, liabilities, capital (carried forward).
 - **Temporary Accounts:** Revenues, expenses, gains, losses (closed at period end).

+**Permanent Accounts (Carried Forward):**
+- These are accounts whose balances are carried forward to the next accounting period.
+They include assets, liabilities, and capital accounts.
+The balances remain open and continue into future periods.
+- **Example:** The balance in the Cash Account at the end of the year is carried forward and becomes the opening balance for the next year.

+**Temporary Accounts (Ending at the Period):**
+- These are accounts that are closed at the end of the accounting period.
+They include revenues, expenses, gains, and losses.
+Their balances are transferred to the capital account (or profit and loss account) and do not carry forward.
+- **Example:** The balance in the Sales Account is transferred to the Profit & Loss Account at year-end, and the account starts with zero balance in the next period.

 ---

 ## 11. Practice: Posting Example